 Affiliate disclosure: Sweet Humble Home is a participant in Amazon's affiliate program.
 As an Amazon Associate I earn from qualifying purchases.
 This is no extra cost to readers.

 Are you the hostess that prefers small gatherings to big soirees?
 There’s something about an intimate group of friends and family that screams old time holiday.
-I’m sharing some of my best tips and tricks for hosting a small holiday gathering.
+I’m sharing some of my best tips and tricks for easy entertaining and hosting a small holiday gathering.

 Hosting a Small Holiday Gathering